 Along the Antarctic Peninsula coastline, hundreds of peaks rise several thousand feet, snow-clad and beckoning eager adventure seekers.
-From ascents of alpine peaks to ice climbing on grounded icebergs, our program aims to give participants a taste of the region’s fantastic climbing opportunities.
+From ascents of alpine peaks to ice climbing, our program aims to give participants a taste of the region’s fantastic climbing opportunities.

 Our climbing program is suitable for a wide range of experience levels.
 Most of the alpine peaks we climb are non-technical and can usually be attempted by people with limited experience.
 However, it is not an instructional climbing class for beginners and is therefore unsuitable for complete novices.
 Ideally participants would have the following experience as a minimum;

 - Walking or climbing on snow including the use of ice axe and crampons (required)

 - Rock climbing or abseiling experience is an advantage as ropes are used

 Please note: Your guide will assess your ability on the initial climb, and if you have insufficient experience he or she reserves the right to restrict your participation in tougher conditions.